yosephdev/tigray-tourism/README.md

-# tourism-ethiopia
+# Tourism Ethiopia

-### A website built as part of a video recorded for a lecture on HTML and CSS.
+# A website built as part of a video recorded for a lecture on HTML and CSS.

-### It was recorded for Barmaga.io.
-The lanaguage used is Amharic.
+# It was recorded for Barmaga.io.

+# The lanaguage used is Amharic.